 -nocase Ensures that matches are case-insensitive.
-This applies for both the patterns argument and the filter operators (= \sim and ! \sim). -regexp Views the patterns argument as a regular expression rather than a simple wildcard pattern.
+This applies for both the patterns argument and the filter operators (=~ and !~). -regexp Views the patterns argument as a regular expression rather than a simple wildcard pattern.
 The behavior of the filter operators (=~ and !~) have also been modified to use regular expression rather than simple wildcard patterns.
 When using the -regexp option, be careful how you quote the patterns argument and filter expression.
 Rigidly quoting with curly braces around regular expressions is recommended.
 Regular expressions are always anchored; that is, the expression assumes matching begins at the beginning of the object name and ends matching at the end of an object name.
-You can expand the search by adding "." to the beginning or end of the expressions, as needed.

--filter expressions Filters the collection with the specified expression.
+You can expand the search by adding "." to the beginning or end of the expressions, as needed. -filter expressions Filters the collection with the specified expression.
 For each clock in the collection, the expression is evaluated based on the clock's attributes.
 If the expression evaluates to true, the clock is included in the result.
-This option is not supported in the HDL Analyst view. pattern Creates a collection of clocks whose names match the specified patterns.
+This option is not supported in the HDL Analyst view.

+pattern Creates a collection of clocks whose names match the specified patterns.
 Patterns can include the (asterisk) and ? (question mark) wildcard characters.
-Pattern matching is case sensitive unless you use the -nocase option. -of_objects objects Creates a collection of clocks that are defined for the given net or pin objects. -include_generated clocks Creates a collection of clocks matching the search criteria and includes any clocks derived or generated from the source clocks found.
+Pattern matching is case sensitive unless you use the -nocase option. -of_objects objects Creates a collection of clocks that are defined for the given net or pin objects. -include_generated clocks Creates a collection of clocks matching the search criteria and includes any clocks derived from the source clocks found.
+Use this option to propagate exception constraints through MMCM/PLL or to derived clocks.
 This option is not supported in the HDL Analyst view.